ietf-wg-alto/draft-alto-oam-yang/design.md

 It can also include an `accepted-group` node containing a list of `user-group`s that can access this ALTO information resource.

+As section 15.5.2 of {{RFC7285}} suggests, the module also defines authentication related configuration to employ access control at information resource level.
+The ALTO server returns the IRD to the ALTO client based on its authentication information.

 For some `resource-type`, the parameter of the intent interface MUST also include the a `dependency` node containing the `resource-id` of the dependent ALTO information resources (See Section 9.1.5 of {{RFC7285}}).